 Manufacturing PMI in South Korea averaged 49.54 points from 2011 until 2023, reaching an all time high of 55.30 points in February of 2021 and a record low of 41.30 points in May of 2020.
 This page provides the latest reported value for - South Korea Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 South Korea Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Manufacturing PMI in South Korea is expected to be 48.20 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in South Korea to stand at 48.70 in 12 months time.
-In the long-term, the South Korea Manufacturing PMI is projected to trend around 49.70 points in 2021 and 49.10 points in 2022, according to our econometric models.
+Manufacturing PMI in South Korea is expected to be 50.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.